MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/dynamicIpSecurity/denyByConcurrentRequests.md

 ---
-title: "Deny by Concurrent Requests <denyByConcurrentRequests> &lt;denyByConcurrentRequests&gt;"
+title: "Deny by Concurrent Requests &lt;denyByConcurrentRequests&gt;"
 author: rick-anderson
 description: "Overview The &lt;denyByConcurrentRequests&gt; element specifies that a remote client will be blocked if the number of concurrent HTTP connection requests fro..." ms.date: 09/26/2016